-As expected, the compression ratio for Metal 1 drops as the density goes up.
-In addition, the distribution of compression ratio for Metal 1 is to the left of that of Metal 2 indicating that Metal 1 blocks are harder to compress than those of Metal 2.
-Metal 1 contains optimally dense wires inherent to each standard cell and between neighboring cells, while Metal 2 wires are used to connect nearby cells.
-Thus, despite the presence of easily-compressible Vdd and ground rails on the Metal 1 layer, Metal 1 is consistently more difficult to compress than Metal 2, which often contains large blank spaces in areas where inter-cell routing is straightforward.
+As expected, the compression ratio for Metal1 drops as the density goes up.
+In addition, the distribution of compression ratio for Metal1 is to the left of that of Metal2, indicating that Metal1 blocks are harder to compress than those of Metal2.
+Metal1 contains optimally dense wires inherent to each standard cell and between neighboring cells, while Metal2 wires are used to connect nearby cells.
+Thus, despite the presence of easily compressible power and ground rails on the Metal1 layer, Metal1 is consistently more difficult to compress than Metal2, which often contains large blank spaces in areas, where intercell routing is straightforward.

-More importantly, the minimum compression ratio for Metal 1 (86%), Metal 1 (90%) and Metal 2 (86%) are 14.3, 13.2 and 18.7 respectively.
+More importantly, the minimum compression ratio for Metal1 (86%), Metal1 (90%), and Metal2 (86%) are 14.3, 13.2, and 18.7, respectively.
 These minimum compression ratios are considerably higher than those of the microprocessor considered earlier.
-The $1024 \times 1024$ blocks corresponding to minimum compression ratio for M1 (90%) and M2 (86%) are shown in Figures 10(a) and 10(b) respectively.
+The 1024×1024 blocks corresponding to minimum compression ratio for M1 (90%) and M2 (86%) are shown in Figs. 10(a) and 10(b), respectively.